The Promise Tracker

 Sangre Grande Hospital Commissioned This Fiscal Year

 The 106-bed Sangre Grande Hospital Campus was handed over and opened in approximately April 2024, under the prior PNM administration.
 UDeCOTT lists the project as delivered.
+Hospital continues to operate normally under the Eastern Regional Health Authority.

 “The Sangre Grande Hospital will be commissioned this fiscal year”